Quick Answer

 - Retainers and follow-up visits are also eligible.

 - Check your FSA balance.
 Know how much you have available before scheduling procedures.
+For 2026, the maximum FSA contribution is $3,400.

 - Use your FSA debit card.
 Most dental offices accept FSA debit cards just like any other payment card.
 Pay at checkout.